MiraGolcea/Thesis/README.md

 # Thesis
-Mira-Cristina Golcea-Korosi's BSc thesis source code.
+This repository contains the source code for Mira-Cristina Golcea-Korosi's BSc thesis.